Meet Your Attorney – Jesse K. Sanchez

 at 317-721-9858 today!

 This is what makes dealing cases so nuanced and interesting to analyze.
 They’re frequently chock full of circumstantial evidence, just like in the Starbucks example.
 The amounts of drugs, the way they are packaged, whether the defendant had money on him and in what amount.
 The problem with this kind of evidence is that it’s always subject to a different interpretation.
 Just because you saw me standing in line, does not mean I was going to buy coffee.
 Similarly, just because I had some quantity of cocaine does not mean I was going to sell it.
 That’s the problem with circumstantial evidence.

 Potential Penalties for Losing a Drug Trial

 The fact is that many of the drug offenses in Indiana are felonies.
-If you are convicted, the penalties can be harsh and you face some very serious and potentially lifelong consequences that may include:
+If you are convicted of a drug crime in Indiana, the penalties for these offenses can be harsh and you face some very serious and potentially lifelong consequences that may include:

 - Potentially unable to receive government benefits payments such as emergency EBT cash funding

 - Potentially ineligible to receive grants or student loans to pay for technical school, college or university classes and degrees